 This is definitively my number one essential oil.
 I have at least 2 bottles at home at all time.
 Not only does it smell incredible but grapefruit essential oil is known to have anti-inflammatory and antibacterial properties.
 It can aid with weight loss by lowering cravings and hunger.
 Because of it's fruity clean smell, it's also been shown to increase happiness and reduce depression.

 There's a reason we are often offered mint tea after a meal.
 It's because mint and peppermint have been shown to aid digestion and relieve trapped wind.
 The same benefit applies to the essential oil.
 It can also be used to relieve joint and muscle pain.

-Eucalyptus: Eucalyptus is a very strong scent.
+Eucalyptus is a very strong scent.
 My mother used to add it to our orange juice in the winter to ward off colds.
 I am not sure it's used for this but I rarely got a cold.
 Eucalyptus has been shown to help improve respiratory issues, relieve allergies symptoms and help to purify the body.

 - Can also be added to your shower: add a few drops every now and again to fresh eucalyptus sprigs that you hang in the shower... the steam helps to diffuse the scent, heaven.

-Oregano: Oregano oil contains powerful antioxidants and is known for its powerful anti bacterial, anti fungal and anti parasitic properties and has been used medicinally for thousands of years.
+Oregano oil contains powerful antioxidants and is known for its powerful anti bacterial, anti fungal and anti parasitic properties and has been used medicinally for thousands of years.
 North American Herb and Spice has got you covered with it comes to all your oil of oregano needs.

 Oil of oregano has the following benefits:

-Immune system boost
+- Immune system boost

-Could be anti viral
+- Could be anti viral

-How to use: Take a few drops orally at the first sign of a cold.
-Take before a flight to ward off germs and stay healthy and well.
+- Take before a flight to ward off germs and stay healthy and well.

-Lavender: Lavender essential oil is the most used essential oil in the world today.
+Lavender essential oil is the most used essential oil in the world today.
 It's used in pretty much everything and the reasons are numerous.
 Lavender oil promotes relaxation, has calming properties and can help to reduce anxiety and stress.
 It can also help to heal minor burns and cuts because of it's microbial properties.
 And finally, it's also been researched as a natural treatment for Alzheimer.

 How to use: A few drops on the inside of your wrist when things get crazy.
 Add it to bath and candles.
 Mix a few drop with a small amount of coconut oil and apply in the event of small burns & cuts to increase healing.

 Another amazing oil that is widely known and used in aromatherapy is tea tree oil.
 We sell a few on the website and at the moment Thursday Plantation sells one of the best.
 Tea tree oil can help to fight acne, treat eczema, dry scalp and has very strong anti fungal properties.